intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

    with the provisions of BCP 78 {{RFC5378}} and BCP 79 {{RFC8179}})
    and asks the RSWG to adopt the proposal as a working group item.

-2. If in following procedures for rough consensus the chairs determine that there is sufficient interest in the proposal, the RSWG may adopt the proposal as a draft proposal of the RSWG, in much the same way a working group of the IETF or research group of the IRTF
+2. If by following working group procedures for rough consensus the chairs determine that there is sufficient interest in the proposal, the RSWG may adopt the proposal as a draft proposal of the RSWG, in much the same way a working group of the IETF or research group of the IRTF